VGLoic/eth-testing-monorepo/README.md

 As a next step, an example of a simple React application with contract interactions is available in the `example/` folder.
 It uses `jest` and `@testing-library` for the tests.

+## Real World Application

-For a more serious application with more complete features and tests, one can take a look at the [Rainbow Token](https://github.com/VGLoic/rainbow-token-frontend).
+For a more serious application with more complete features and tests, one can take a look at the [Rainbow Token application](https://github.com/VGLoic/rainbow-token-frontend).

 ## Usage and API description